calaldees/teachingWorkshops/teacherEducation/collaboration.md

     * Arrange the seats into two circles (inner and outer circle)
     * “Surveillance technology is a bad thing, discuss!” or “Why do we need technology to track the movements of individuals?”.
     *  asking the students in the outer circle to reveal their question or mission to the rest of the class and to respond with their answer or observation.
-    * See "Socratic questioning techniques" sacafold handout - types of questions to ask in debate
+    * See "Socratic questioning techniques" scaffold handout - types of questions to ask in debate
         * Clarification, Challenge, use of evidence, explore other viewpoints, considering consequences, Questioning the question
     * See "Debate cards" to give focus to watchers
 * [Engaging Students in Socratic Seminars](https://www.teachingchannel.com/blog/socratic-seminars) 2018 teachingchannel.com